-When you choose an art school, you’re selecting more than just a school, you’re choosing an environment and an arts scene.
+When you choose an art school, you’re selecting more than just a school, you’re choosing a home away from home and an arts scene.
 To really take advantage of all the possible opportunities, you need to immerse yourself in art and surround yourself with other people making art both in school and throughout the broader community.

 To do that, nothing beats exploring a big city, especially one as dynamic, diverse, and innovative as San Francisco.

 San Francisco has been called, among other things, one of the most inspiring cities in the country, one of the top cities for full-time design jobs, and one of the top spots for animation careers.
-Now add this superlative to the list: America’s best city for art students.
+Now add this superlative to the list: one of America’s best cities for art students.

 Here are three reasons why.

 The region has a long and storied history as a national art capital.
 Artists of all ages have flocked to San Francisco for decades to share their ideas and work with each other.

 San Francisco comes in the top three in this list of top U.S. art cities for its lasting connection to art and culture.
 And San Francisco is named a vibrant hotbed of art and culture among major urban cities in this SMU DataArts white paper.